pmndrs/use-gesture/README.md

 #### Specific state attributes for Distance Angle Gestures `[pinch]`

 Pinch is generally about scaling and rotating.
 The scale depends on the distance between the two fingers, while the rotation depends on the direction / angle of the vector formed by the two fingers.
+Or more specifically, both scale and rotation depends on the `delta` of `distance` and `angle`, so you will probably end up using `local` or `delta` in most cases.

 | Name        | Type   | Description                                                            |
 |-------------|--------|------------------------------------------------------------------------|